Jacque Alexander Tardy: Crawford

 They decided to go to Norfolk to resupply, on arrival they were spoken to by three separate pilot boat captains.
 Tardy told them he was a Spanish vessel from Matanzas, bound for Hamburg, he refused to take a pilot, saying he knew the bay.
 Tardy told Dobson he could still take his life and asked if he could trust Dobson to be silent.
 Dobson assured him that he could.
 Another pilot boat hailed them, Tardy refused them, but misunderstanding him the boat came alongside anyway.
 Dobson convinced Tardy that if he continued to refuse pilot it would be suspicious so Tardy consented.
 At 6:00 the evening of June 12, they anchored a hundred yards from shore at Old Point Comfort.
 Dobson asked Tardy to lower a boat and hand him an oar so that he could bring it alongside for Tardy.
 Tardy and Ginoulhiac lowered the boat, taking advantage of the moment Dobson then sculled quickly toward shore.
 Tardy seeing Dobson departing called after him "Mr. Dobson, are you going to betray me?"
 Dobson answered, "No".
 On reaching shore he related the occurrences aboard the Crawford to the officers at Fort Monroe, who then took possession of the vessel.

 Edmund Dobson of Somerset, MA, Ferdinand Ginoulhiac, and Stephen Gibbs were the only survivors.
-Felix, Cuorro, and Pepe were tried by Justice John Marshall in Richmond, VA and hung for piracy.
+Felix, Cuorro, and Pepe were tried by Justice John Marshall in Richmond, VA and hanged for piracy.